 After his retirement from the Treasury, Hamilton returned to his law practice and founded The New York Evening Post.
-To escape the congestion and occasional contagion of city life, Hamilton purchased 32 acres of land in the Harlem Heights area in northern Manhattan.
+To escape the congestion and occasional contagion of city life, Hamilton purchased 32 acres of land in Harlem Heights.
 The original configuration of the property extended from what is now Hamilton Place on the west, to Hamilton Terrace on the east, and from West 140th Street to West 147th Street.
-This configuration roughly matches the current boundaries of the Hamilton Heights Historic District and Hamilton Heights Historic District Extension (Postal 2000:7) (Figure 3-5).
+This configuration roughly matches the current boundaries of the Hamilton Heights Historic District and Hamilton Heights Historic District Extension (Postal 2000:7) (Figure 5-3).

 Hamilton commissioned John McComb, Jr., one of New York's most prominent architects, to design his new home in an elegant but understated style.
-The resulting structure, built between 1800 and 1803, was a 12-room Federal-style mansion situated in the vicinity of what is now 143rd Street (Figure 3-6).
+The resulting structure, built between 1800 and 1803, was a 12-room Federal-style mansion situated in the vicinity of what is now 143rd Street (Figure 5-4).
 Hamilton named his home the Grange after his grandfather's estate in Ayrshire, Scotland.
-Describing the place as "a sweet asylum from care and pain" (Postal 2000:8), Hamilton oversaw the estate groundskeeping and had a large barn, mill house, hen house, root house, and ice house on the property.
+Describing the place as "a sweet asylum from care and pain" (Postal 2000:8), Hamilton oversaw the estate groundskeeping and had a large barn, mill house, henhouse, root house, and icehouse on the property.